Health Information and Tools > Patient Care Handouts > Iron Deficiency Anemia in Children: Care Instructions

 Overview

 Iron deficiency anemia means that your child doesn't have enough iron in their blood.
 Your child may not get enough iron from food.
 Or maybe your child's body can't absorb iron well.
 Another cause is blood loss.
-This could be from things like heavy menstrual bleeding or bleeding in the stomach or bowel.
+This could be from things like bleeding in the stomach or bowel.

 It's important to follow your doctor's plan.
 Treatment may take time.
 Without treatment, this condition can lead to problems with brain development.

 Anemia gets worse slowly.
 You may not notice it right away.
-Your child may look pale.
+Your child may look more pale than usual.
 They may feel weak and tired.

 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.